Cover of Genii (1945)

 He collected over 2,500 volumes on magic and occult sciences on superstitions for a book he was writing.

 As a kid growing up in New York's East Side, he was always interested in fortunetellers.
 But as he grew up, he believed it should only be done for entertainment purposes.
 He then started exposing fortunetellers to the public whenever possible.
-This exposure however, did cause concern to fellow magicians.
-In the July 1938 of the Sphinx, the editor chastised him for and expose which appeared on the June 5th in one of the large Sunday papers.
-Then again in 1939, in the Linking Ring for September, his exposure of the 'Spirit Pictures' in that month's issue of Popular Science Magazine, he was blamed for ruining the effect still being used by some magicians.
+This exposure, however, did cause concern to fellow magicians.
+In the July 1938 issue of the Sphinx, the editor chastised him for an expose which appeared in one of the large Sunday papers on June 5th.